 Select Enabled to enable PXE (Preboot Execution Environment) or UEFI (Unified Extensible Firmware Interface) for network stack support.
 The options are Enabled and Disabled.

-If this feature is enabled, the two features below are available.
+If Network Stack is set to Enabled, the two features below are available for configuration:

 Ipv4 PXE Support